colmpat/1brc/README.md

 ## Devlog

+#### v2.2
+This version takes the parsing logic and leans into a state-machine-approach.
+This avoids having to read bytes then iterate again over them -> it will be one pass over the data.
+This will also let us yank out any need for a scanner.

+This gets us the same runtime which is good and bad.
+On the one hand, no improvement.
+On the other hand, we can optimize ours which we wouldn't be able to if we were use other libs.

+Switching to use a string builder instead of the string buffer was noticibly slower.
+But looking at their source code I saw how the built the string and it was the same as I did except with the use of the `unsafe` package for pointer arithmitic.
+This was WAY faster but didn't work so I'm gonna keep this in the back of my head to see if we can get this working later.

+Notable function usage:
+33.21% main.consumer
+15.59% runtime.mapaccess2_faststr
+11.40% runtime.mallocgc

 #### v2.1
 Looking at the flamegraph for this, the majority of our time is spent processing.
 The consumer has three main culprits: map access, scanner.Text(), and parseFloat.